haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

 ## Abstract
 The Exact Printer project aims to develop a precise parsing and printing tool for .cabal files in the cabal library.
-This will enable byte-for-byte bidirectional parsing and printing.
-Which will allow both cabal and other tools to modify cabal files without mangling the format, structure or comments of users.
+This will allow both cabal and other tools to modify cabal files without mangling the format, structure or comments of users files.
+Furthermore it makes cabal authoritative on the cabal file format allowing downstream users to use the provided printing functions and get a stability guarantee.

 ## Background
-This is the formal application of my [blogpost](https://jappie.me/cabal-exact-printing.html).
-Ironically I started on this proposal first, but then I got cold feet and decided to write a "lower stake" informal blogpost instead.
-Writing this proposal has been difficult.
-I've no idea why this is so hard for me.
-I think it's partly because there is no going back after opening the proposal. and I'm mostly just making these numbers and timelines up y'know.
-I've no idea for it'll take 2 months, but it seems reasonable.
-I've no idea if there is even budget for this, but asking 10k for a man month seems reasonable as well.
-Getting this accepted and solved won't make me rich, but it could make me happy.
-It'll solve a pain point bringing my work life closer to epicurean atraxia.

-Cabal is a build tool for haskell.
+Cabal is a build tool for Haskell.
 It directs GHC and deals with "packages".
-Which are collections of haskell modules. cabal allows you to depend on libraries, publish libraries and manage build flags.
+Which are collections of Haskell modules.
+Cabal allows you to depend on libraries, publish libraries and manage build flags.
 In essence if you want to do something non-trivial with haskell you want to use cabal.